TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ## Summary

 Using these basic steps you can resolve your Dynamics AX performance problems and make your users happy.
 All scripts related to this post are available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
 I also described some performance-related issues that were resolved using the provided approach - [Examples of AX2012/ AX2009 performance problems]( https://denistrunin.com/performance-examplesAx2012/).

+**Update 10/10/2020** - If you want to know how to organize a performance optimization project, [check this post](https://denistrunin.com/performance-projmanage/).

 If you see that some useful staff is missing, feel free to post a comment.